-SAME-DAY brimonidine (generic Alphagan) pickup for eye pressure treatment
+Get brimonidine (generic Alphagan) online prescriptions for eye pressure treatment

 Get convenient and affordable brimonidine prescriptions available for same-day pickup at your pharmacy.
 Brimonidine is a prescription medication used to treat glaucoma and hypertension of the eye (high pressure in the eye).
 Don't wait for your medication.
-Talk to a health care provider to start feeling better right away.
+Talk to a health care provider on Sesame to start treatment right away.

 See a doctor now and get brimonidine at your local pharmacy today